EmbroidePy/pyembroidery/README.md

 ```

 If only a file name is given, pyembroidery will use the extension to determine what reader it should use.
-(In the case of .dat where there are two non-compatable embroidery files with the same extension, the difference is detected by the reader.)
+(In the case of .dat where there are two non-compatible embroidery files with the same extension, the difference is detected by the reader.)

 For the discrete readers, the file may be a FileObject or the string of the path.